remidinishanth/distributed_systems/refactoring/martin_fowler.md

 Book by Kent Beck and Martin Fowler

 ## Chapter 1

+* Breaking down complicated chunks into small pieces is important, as is naming things well.
-* Naming is both important and tricky.
+  -  Naming is both important and tricky.
 Breaking a large function into smaller ones only adds value if the names are good.
 With good names, I don’t have to read the body of the function to see what it does.